-The Regular Process is a global mechanism established by Members States of the United Nations after the World Summit on Sustainable Development, held in Johannesburg, South Africa, in 20021.
+The Regular Process is a global mechanism established by Members States of the United Nations after the World Summit on Sustainable Development, held in Johannesburg, South Africa, in 2002.
 Its aims are to regularly review the environmental, economic and social aspects of the state of the world’s ocean, both current and foreseeable, and identify current knowledge gaps and capacity needs.
 Its purpose is to contribute to the strengthening of the regular scientific assessment of the state of the marine environment in order to enhance the scientific basis for policymaking.
 The Regular Process is in its third cycle (2021–2025), with the first and second World Ocean Assessments published in 2016 and 2021, respectively.

-The Regular Process is mandated by the General Assembly to provide scientific information that supports, inter alia, the 2030 Agenda for Sustainable Development2, the development of an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction3, the United Nations Open-ended Informal Consultative Process on Oceans and the Law of the Sea4 and the United Nations Framework Convention on Climate Change5.
+The Regular Process is mandated by the General Assembly to provide scientific information that supports, inter alia, the 2030 Agenda for Sustainable Development, the development of an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, the United Nations Open-ended Informal Consultative Process on Oceans and the Law of the Sea and the United Nations Framework Convention on Climate Change.

 The main output of the first and second cycle of the Regular Process was a global integrated marine assessment (also known as the World Ocean Assessment), with the first World Ocean Assessment focused on establishing a baseline and the second on building on that baseline, evaluating trends and identifying gaps.